-K-8 TRVP: The K-8 TRVP will address the support for professional development for online teachers and might address how this support aligns with the National Standards for Quality Online Teaching.
+K-6 TRVP: The K-6 TRVP will address the support for professional development for online teachers and might address how this support aligns with the National Standards for Quality Online Teaching.
 Professional Development offered by the Tri-Region Cooperative is approved by the Arkansas Department of Education and counts towards the required 36 hours of Professional Development required for teachers each year.
 Additional continuous learning requirements for certification are generally met through graduate-level course work and/or additional external training opportunities.
-Training sessions focus on developing virtual classroom management, digital pedagogy, data-driven instruction, techniques for supporting social-emotional health of students in a virtual space, techniques for supporting diverse learning groups (exceptional students, gifted students, language learners), and techniques to support a masterybased instructional model to ensure students have multiple pathways and opportunities to successfully master learning standards.
-Through direct access to content specialists and DIGITAL LEARNING UNIT specialists at each co-op, continuous professional development will be available to all TRVP teachers.
+Training sessions will focus on developing virtual classroom management, digital pedagogy, datadriven instruction, techniques for supporting social-emotional health of students in a virtual space, techniques for supporting diverse learning groups (exceptional students, gifted students, language learners), and techniques to support a mastery-based instructional model to ensure students have multiple pathways and opportunities to successfully master learning standards.
+Through direct access to content specialists and Team Digital specialists at each co-op, continuous professional development will be available to all TRVP teachers.

-9-12 VA: Highland School District will be utilizing Virtual Arkansas as our digital content and digital instruction solution.
+7-12 VA: Highland School District will be utilizing Virtual Arkansas as our digital content and digital instruction solution.
 Virtual Arkansas provides robust online teacher training and development for all new teachers entering the field of online teaching.
 All Virtual Arkansas teachers are provided both directed/scheduled and embedded professional development activities, book studies, and weekly collaborative teams.
 Virtual Arkansas provides a team of instructional and digital content experts for just-in-time support for all teachers.
 Virtual Arkansas also has a team of technology support specialists to assist with any technology issues.

 As part of the Professional Learning Community process, VA teachers will use student data to drive a continuous plan-do-check cycle of improvement.
 If there is a support need beyond what the virtual teacher can provide, the Virtual Campus Coordinator will facilitate the support.
-On-going and jobembedded support will occur throughout the school year based on student achievement data and classroom observations.
-A service provided by ADE Office of Information Technology Created @ 7/25/2022 6:48 AM
+On-going and job-embedded support will occur throughout the school year based on student achievement data and classroom observations.

 Identify the daily or weekly amount of time teachers will need to develop and plan for instruction based on options selected and digital supports provided.
 How will the district support teachers with digital content and planning?

-K-8 TRVP: The K-8 TRVP will, at a minimum, follow the guidelines and policies set by the state of Arkansas in regards to teacher planning time (40 minutes per day).
+K-6 TRVP: The K-6 TRVP will, at a minimum, follow the guidelines and policies set by the state of Arkansas in regards to teacher planning time (40 minutes per day).